TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 * Locking reactions to one staff member upon first reaction

 ## Setting Up
-1. Copy the ID of your report Logging channel (The one where the native report feature logs those reports into)
-2. Disable the native report command in your `control panel > Tools & Utilities > Moderation`
+1. Disable the native report command in your `control panel > Tools & Utilities > Moderation`
     * I also recommend creating a command override which disables that command, too
+2. Copy the ID of your report Logging channel (The one where the native report feature logs those reports into)
 3. Paste it in the config area of [customReport.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/customReport.go) to `$reportLog`
 4. Copy the ID of your report-discussion channel (if you don't have one, make one!)
 5. Paste it in the config area of [cancelReport.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/cancelReport.go) `$reportDiscussion`
+6. Copy the IDs of the roles which are considered whatever your lowest staff rank is and all the above, paste them in the config area of [cancelReport.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/cancelReport.go) to `$modRoles`
+7. Copy the IDs of the roles which are considered admins, paste those in the config area of [cancelReport.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/cancelReport.go) to `$adminRoles`
-6. Run `-ru dbSetup` (**Case sensitive!**)
+8. Run `-ru dbSetup` (**Case sensitive!**)
+    * This command is restricted to admins only!
-7. YAGPDB will now set the database entries and respond with `Database primed, system is ready to use!`
+9. YAGPDB will now set the database entries and respond with `Database primed, system is ready to use!`
-8. Done!
+10. Done!
 Your super nifty report system is now ready to use!

 ## The Commands
 ### reactionHandler.go